TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Replacement.rst

 block!
 Yeah!".

-The following examples demonstrate the use of :ref:`objects-optionsplit`:
+The following examples demonstrate the use of :ref:`optionsplit`:

 .. code-block:: typoscript